ebingrav/avwiki/Category:Summoning.md

-*For many Centuries, [Lizard Folk](Lizardmen "wikilink") have told fireside tales of a great Fellowship of the most Ancient of [Dragons](Dragons "wikilink"), whose deeds shaped the very fabric of History, since the days of Tiamat and Bahamut.
+*For many Centuries, [Lizard Folk](Lizardmen.md "wikilink") have told fireside tales of a great Fellowship of the most Ancient of [Dragons](Dragons.md "wikilink"), whose deeds shaped the very fabric of History, since the days of Tiamat and Bahamut.
 They told of Gil-Rillion, Queen of the Ocean and Mistress of all Creatures of the impenetrable Deep and of Nehemiah the Fair, whose brazen scales glittered like fire.
-They whispered the name of Seraf Winterqueen, who dwelt so far in the north that none could reach her dominion alive, and Rauhn, rumored to be the hidden power behind the Silver Brigade which many young [Lizard Kin](Lizardmen "wikilink") still dream of joining.
+They whispered the name of Seraf Winterqueen, who dwelt so far in the north that none could reach her dominion alive, and Rauhn, rumored to be the hidden power behind the Silver Brigade which many young [Lizard Kin](Lizardmen.md "wikilink") still dream of joining.
 They spoke of Azlaroc Serpentking, lord of all that Slithers, and Verdigris, and the magnificent Copper Golems crafted in her image.
-They heard of Kahbyss, dark and terrible, master of the [Black Circle Assassins](:Category:_Black_Circle_Initiates "wikilink"), and Kastinius the Bronze, the Loremaster.
-They listened to tales of [Nigurathus](Nigurathus "wikilink") the Fire Red, likened to molten lava, and of Ramahdon, wisest and most Ancient of All.
-Lately, rumors say that several of these [Dragons](Dragons "wikilink") have been seen gathering atop Devil's Peak, along with their various underlings.*
+They heard of Kahbyss, dark and terrible, master of the [Black Circle Assassins](:Category:_Black_Circle_Initiates.md "wikilink"), and Kastinius the Bronze, the Loremaster.
+They listened to tales of [Nigurathus](Nigurathus.md "wikilink") the Fire Red, likened to molten lava, and of Ramahdon, wisest and most Ancient of All.
+Lately, rumors say that several of these [Dragons](Dragons.md "wikilink") have been seen gathering atop Devil's Peak, along with their various underlings.*

 **Level Range:** 51-51